Is it true that games are never canceled due to bad weather?

 Do you have a Fee Waiver program and how does it work?

-Westwood Youth Soccer honors requests for registration fee waivers due to financial hardship.
+Westwood Youth Soccer honors requests for registration fee waivers for those players needing financial support.
 The fee waiver covers 100% of the registration cost for any of our programs.

 Requests are made during the normal registration process simply by selecting Fee Waiver as the payment method.

-For audit purposes, we require that families requesting a fee waiver send the WYS Registrar a short email supporting the request with a rationale substantiating the financial hardship.
+For audit purposes, we require that families requesting a fee waiver send the WYS Registrar a short email supporting the request with a rationale substantiating the need for financial support.
 Each season requires a written rationale.
 No detailed financial information is required.

 Generally, fee waivers need to be requested during the Open registration period, as they are not honored for late requests except if a family qualifies for the free/reduced fee lunch program at school.
 That automatically qualifies the family for a fee waiver at any time.